dell/karavi-observability/docs/TROUBLESHOOTING.md

   dashboards:
     enabled: true

-## Additional grafana server CofigMap mounts
+## Additional grafana server ConfigMap mounts
-## Defines additional mounts with CofigMap.
+## Defines additional mounts with ConfigMap.
 CofigMap must be manually created in the namespace.
 extraConfigmapMounts: []
 ```
   </details>

 <details>
    <summary>Add certificate to an existing Grafana instance</summary>
 -  This only happens if you configure jsonData to not skip tls verification.
 If this is the case, you'll need to re-deploy grafana as shown above or, form Grafana UI, edit Karavi-Topology datasource to use the certificate.
-To do the latter
+To do the latter:

-1. visit your Grafana UI on a browser
+1. Visit your Grafana UI on a browser
-2. navigate to setting and go to Data Sources
+2. Navigate to setting and go to Data Sources
-3. click on `Karavi-Topology`
+3. Click on `Karavi-Topology`
-4. ensure that `Skip TLS Verify` is already off
+4. Ensure that `Skip TLS Verify` is already off
-5. switch on `With CA Cert`
+5. Switch on `With CA Cert`
 6. Copy the above certificate into the `TLS Auth Details` text box that appears
-7. click `Save & Test` and validate that eveyrthing is working fine when a green bar showing `Data source is working` appears
+7. Click `Save & Test` and validate that eveyrthing is working fine when a green bar showing `Data source is working` appears

 </details>